 - After selection and procurement of all loop components and I/O module(s), you can perform the wiring and installation.
-Refer to the wiring guidelines in Chapter 2 of this manual, and to the D0- OPTIONS-M manual.
+Refer to the wiring guidelines in Chapter 2 of this manual.
 The most common wiring errors when installing PID loop controls are: - Reversing the polarity of sensor or actuator wiring connections. - Incorrect signal ground connections between loop components.